 French Gimlet Cocktail

-Why elderberry liqueur enhances this cocktail
+Why elderflower liqueur enhances this cocktail

 St. Germain or any other elderberry liqueur is a botanical liqueur so it would enhance any cocktail that also calls for gin since gin is also made from botanicals.